-To promote the main ideas of this project, brochures will be used.
-A template have been developed in the format of booklet as key promotional material.
+To promote the main ideas of this project, brochures are used.
+A template has been developed in the format of booklet as key promotional material.
 The booklet has a triptych format in a standard A4 size, folded in 3.

-This booklet provides information on the challenges facing the project, the objectives it intends to achieve and the work packages that constitute the work plan.
+This booklet provides information on what are the challenges facing the project, what are the objectives it intends to achieve and what are the work packages that constitute the work plan.
 It also briefly explains what the vision of the project is and includes the logos of the 18 members of the consortium.

-The leaflet will be disseminated by the partners during relevant events and meetings (each partner being responsible for printing the leaflets).
-The electronic version of the leaflet will be made available on the website for downloading.
+The leaflet is disseminated by the partners during relevant events and meetings (each partner being responsible for printing the leaflets).
+The electronic version of the leaflet is available on the website for downloading.